stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

 ---
-title: 3.
-Containerise it
+title: 2.
+Containerising it
 ---

-# 3. :package: Containerise it
+# 3. :package: Containerising it

 Our next step is going to be to take our API and containerise it - in other words, we're going to build a Docker image to bundle up our server so that we can run it anywhere!